 Create complex components that can be adapted easily per breakpoint

-Note: This is an open beta feature which means issues may arise when using.
-If so, please make sure to report using the feedback button in the auto layout menu.
+Note: This is an open beta feature which means issues may occur when using.
+Please reach out to Support to report issues you experience.

 You can easily enable auto layout to any frame or selected elements by:

-Alternatively, an even faster way is to select all the elements you'd like to have in an auto-layout frame and use the shortcut
+Selecting all the elements you'd like to have in an auto-layout frame

 With the frame selected, navigate to the right-side Style Panel